balakg/balakg.github.io/index.md

 ___

 Welcome!
-I am currently a research scientist at Amazon AWS, and will join Rice University in July 2021 as an Assistant Professor.
+I am currently a research scientist at Amazon Web Services (AWS), and will join Rice University as an assistant professor in July 2021.

-I completed my Masters and PhD degrees at MIT.
+I completed my PhD in CSAIL at MIT in 2018, advised by John Guttag and Frédo Durand.
+I was also a postdoctoral researcher in Bill Freeman’s group at MIT from 2018-2020.

+I have a broad range of research interests in the fields of computer vision and graphics.
+I am particularly interested nowadays in generative image models, mid-level vision and perception, algorithmic bias/fairness, and healthcare applications.